 How do you treat a dog who has eaten marijuana?

 First, you should take them to the vet immediately.
 Vets will usually try to induce vomiting in your dog to get anything they’ve eaten out of their system.
-If your dog is too lethargic (a hint that the THC is already in his bloodstream) you should not try to induce vomiting because the dog could swallow it and asphyxiate.
+If your dog is too lethargic (a hint that the THC is already in his bloodstream) you should not try to induce vomiting with hydrogen peroxide because the dog could swallow it and asphyxiate.
 Vets will then watch the pup for seizures (which can happen if they ate a LOT of weed) and give them fluids to try to clear their system faster.
 But then you’ve just gotta watch and wait.

 The most important thing to know is that it doesn’t matter what illegal substances your dog has ingested: You need to take your dog to a vet and the vet needs to know exactly what they might have in their system.
 Your dog can’t be treated if the vet doesn’t have all the information, and no, they will not arrest you.

 Can marijuana kill my dog?